Chamith-Nimmitha/mstack-docs/README.md

 ## Introduction

-MStack is a powerful Java framework that enables developers to create applications with a single codebase that can seamlessly operate as a monolithic application or a distributed microservices architecture.
-This flexibility eliminates the need for code rewrites when scaling from a simple prototype to a production-grade distributed system.
+MStack is a powerful Java framework designed for building applications using a microservices approach from the ground up.
+It allows developers to create a microservices-ready codebase that can run as a single process (monolith) during early development for rapid prototyping, then seamlessly transition to a fully distributed microservices architecture as the application grows—all without changing the code.
+This approach accelerates development while ensuring scalability and resilience.

 ### Why MStack?
-MStack provides a highly customizable and feature-rich foundation for building applications.
-Start with a monolithic architecture for simplicity and speed, then scale to microservices as your application grows—all without changing your implementation code.
-This adaptability is achieved through modular dependencies and Maven profiles, allowing you to focus on business logic while MStack handles the underlying infrastructure.
+MStack provides a customizable, feature-rich foundation for microservices development.
+It enables rapid iteration by running your microservices-designed application as a monolith initially, then scales effortlessly to a distributed system when needed.
+The framework abstracts complexity, letting you focus on business logic while delivering production-ready capabilities.

 ### Key Features
-- **Dynamic Deployment**: Toggle between monolith and microservices deployments using Maven profiles, with no code modifications.
+- **Unified Development**: Write microservices-ready code once and run it as a monolith for rapid prototyping, then deploy as microservices as needed.
 - **Service Orchestration**: Includes service discovery, load balancing, and routing for effortless scaling.
 - **Versatile Connectivity**: Supports RSocket, HTTP, and WebSocket for real-time streaming, REST APIs, and more.
 - **Persistent Powerhouse**: Integrated persistence layer with optimized query generation, schema evolution, and transaction management.